 Honestly it will probably take you at least a month to see your first $50 if you’re only doing free offers.

-If you’re looking for a GPT that has a lower payout threshold, check out Swagbucks (read review) and Fusion Cash (read review,) both these sites pay via Paypal starting at just $25, Swagbucks also offer payment via gift cards where you can start redeeming at just $3.
+If you’re looking for a GPT that has a lower payout threshold, check out Swagbucks which pays via Paypal starting at just $25, they also offer payment via gift cards where you can start redeeming at just $3.

 If you’re sick and tired of earning pennies and getting excited over making a dollar, check out my #1 recommended way of earning money online where you can potentially make a full time income.